AniruddhaDawkhare750/Consumer-Lending-Risk-Insights/README.md

  ┗ 📜 README.md                                          → Project documentation

 1. Project overview
-The goal of this analysis is to
+The goal of this analysis is to\n
 •	Clean and prepare the data
 •	Analyze relationships between variables
 •	Validate insights using statistical testing